darko-mijic/camt-parser/README.md

 # camt-parser

-A TypeScript library for parsing bank statements in the SEPA CAMT (ISO 20022) format.
+A TypeScript library for parsing bank statements in the SEPA CAMT (ISO 20022) format with human-readable interfaces.

 ## Introduction

 `camt-parser` is designed to parse XML bank statements in the CAMT format, specifically version `camt.053.001.08`.
 It provides a structured, typed representation of statement data, including account details, balances, and transactions.
+Version 1.1.0 introduces human-readable interfaces that make working with CAMT data more intuitive.

 ## Features

+- Human-readable interfaces with intuitive property names
 - Full TypeScript support with comprehensive type definitions
 - Parses CAMT.053.001.08 XML format
 - Handles both single and multiple statements